 Frequently Asked Questions about Parent Portal

 What does the red exclamation mark mean?
-This mark shows up when I have entered the assignment to the gradebook, but I have not yet entered the score for your student.
+This mark shows up when I have entered the assignment into the grade book, but I have not yet entered the score for your student.
 This may be because it is still being graded, or the class is correcting the work in the room before posting.
 It does not mean that the work is missing.
-Missing work will be indicated with a 49%, ab, or mi designation.
+Missing work will be indicated with a 50%, ab, or mi designation.

-What does a 49% mean?
+What does a 50% mean?
 This is the grade assigned when the assignment was not turned in.
-If I have no record of a student completing an assignment by the end of the quarter, I enter a score or 49%.
+If I have no record of a student completing an assignment by the end of the quarter, I enter a score of 50%.
 If your child feels that they did the work have them check the no-name folder in class.
 During the quarter I will enter a missing (0% grade) for the assignment until the last week of the grading period.

 What if the assignment appears but there is no grade listed?
-The assignment is entered into the gradebook, but not due yet.
+The assignment is entered into the grade book but is not due yet.